exo-lang/exo/docs/Design.md

 While the flexibility of fine-grained primitives is necessary for achieving peak performance, directly using them can be verbose and laborious.
 To address this, Exo allows users to define new higher-level scheduling operations by composing the core primitives.

-These user-defined scheduling operations can encapsulate common optimization patterns and hardware-specific transformations, greatly improving productivity.
+These user-defined scheduling operations can encapsulate common optimization patterns and hardware-specific transformations such as auto-vectorize, tiling, and even simulate scheduling operations from other USLs (like Halide's `compute_at`).
 They can be put together in reusable libraries, further enabling modularity and portability.

 More infomation can be found in the [ASPLOS paper](.) and [Cursor.md](./Cursor.md).